Seattle hiking expert-author missing on Mount Rainier

 Ground teams have begun scouring the trail, with roughly 60 people taking part in the search on Friday, including a dog unit and helicopter crew, officials said.
 One person was reported injured in the search.

-The search was concentrated in a steep, rugged section of the trail between 4,500 and 6,500 feet (1,372 to 1891 meters) in elevation, the Park Service said in a statement.
+The search was concentrated in a steep, rugged section of the trail beteween 4,500 and 6,500 feet (1,372 to 1891 meters) in elevation, the Park Service said in a statement.

 "If you're walking along that trail, you won't necessarily see the trail because of the snow," Gorman said.